top of page

 • The contract is on display.

-• The highest bidder, when the hammer falls, is taken to have agreed to buy on those terms.
+• The highest bidder, when the hammer falls, is assumed to have agreed to buy on those terms listed in the contract,m.

-• They sign immediately and pay the deposit.
+• They sign immediately after the auction and pay the deposit.

 Once that’s done, you have what the law cares about: